INSPIRATION

 We drive away from the lake with the car now hissing and spitting in protest – ignoring the sounds is the only option at this point.
 After a quick soda at North Horr, we continue on to Kalacha for the night.
 At an oasis we have an altercation with some herders over the photos we’ve taken but after lengthy negotiation, all is resolved, a good reminder to always ask for permission before taking a photo.

-On arrival in Kalacha, we waste a good two hours or so looking for a place to sleep only to end up at the first place we had seen, the African Inland Church Mission.
+On arrival in Kalacha, we wasted a good two hours or so looking for a place to sleep only to end up at the first place we had seen, the African Inland Church Mission.
 There are rumbles of discontent as to the quality of accommodation, but I love it; a bed, water, what else do you need?
 A cat steals our last pack of sausages and Samir throws down another smashing curry.
 All is well with the world.

 African Inland Church Mission